 Solitary confinement is also used against such prisoners.
 In October 2017, prisoner of conscience Imam Abdukhalil Abduzhabbarov was transferred to a harsher prison where his conditions have been made worse.
 He is being held in solitary confinement in a cell, and is allowed only a 20 or 30 minute walk each day.
 On 31 January 2018 the Committee for the Criminal Execution System wrongly claimed to relatives that the exercise period each day lasts 90 minutes.
 He is banned from receiving parcels from relatives, and the prison has no shop where he might buy food or other necessary items.
 Officials gave no explanation as to why he is being held in solitary confinement.

-In October 2011, the then-UN Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment Juan Mendez condemned the use of solitary confinement, specifying Kazakhstan among other states, stating it could amount to torture.
-"Segregation, isolation, separation .. whatever the name, solitary confinement should be banned by States as a punishment or extortion technique," he stated.
+In an August 2011 report to the UN General Assembly on solitary confinement (A/66/268), then-UN Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment Juan Mendez, after examining cases in Kazakhstan and elsewhere, stated that even "short-term solitary confinement can amount to torture or cruel, inhuman or degrading treatment or punishment".
+On 18 October 2011 he cited Kazakhstan again and stated that: "Segregation, isolation, separation .. whatever the name, solitary confinement should be banned by States as a punishment or extortion technique".

 Imam Abduzhabbarov is not allowed to have religious literature of his choice in his cell.
 Prison officials "give him the Koran to read, then they take it back", relatives told Forum 18.
 He is allowed only two two-hour meetings with relatives each year.
 Only two or three relatives are allowed to attend each visit.
 As he and his wife have 10 children, this means that about five of them have not seen their father for more than a year, relatives complained.
 Imam Abduzhabbarov is not allowed to make telephone calls, and any letters he writes are checked by the prison authorities before being sent.